cydriclopez/docker-ng-dev/README.md

 ```

 Instead of typing the previous ***docker run*** command with all its parameters we will create an alias so we can just type ***angular*** to run the Angular docker image and make available the Angular ***ng*** command for development use.

+### Docker for development using VS Code

+It is now also possible to encapsulate your whole complete development environment in a Docker container and then use a VS Code plugin to reach into this Docker container.

+I tried this setup before and have found it constricting.
+I do not want to be forced to only use VS Code in development.
+Once in a while, out of a whim, I still enjoy Vim.

+You can try and investigate this setup and see if you like it.

 ### Dockerizing Angular steps